SGMartin/SGMartin/README.md

 ## Hello there! 👋
 This is Santiago's GitHub.
 I'm a bioinformatician and data scientist with a strong focus on computational pharmacogenomics and personalized precision oncology.
+I also develop robust NGS pipelines for clinical research.

 - [x] **Data science**
 - [x] **Software development**